 Image Image PEP (post-exposure prophylaxis for HIV) PEP is a treatment that can stop an HIV infection after the virus has entered a person’s body.
-It must be taken within 72 hours of exposure.
+It must be taken as soon as possible after exposure but within 72 hours.
 Read more about PEP (post-exposure prophylaxis for HIV)

 Image Image Using PrEP and PEP as a trans feminine person A guide to PrEP and PEP for trans women, trans feminine and non-binary people.
 Read more about Using PrEP and PEP as a trans feminine person